sureshm-hub/code-challenges/cheat-sheet.md

 Unique Binary Search Trees II - Given an integer n:
     DFS doesn't work
-    Use Catalan “choose-root and combine subtrees”:
+    Use Catalan "choose-root and combine subtrees":
         - Pick each i in [lo..hi] as the root.
         - Recursively build all left trees from [lo..i-1] and right trees from [i+1..hi].
         - Cross-product them to form unique trees